idnihai/UFATD/README.md

 ## Introduction

 Railway detection is crucial for railway anomaly detection, and we propose a new railway database and a row-based railway detection method.
-(The code will be made available after acceptance of the paper).

 ## SRail

 ## UFATD

 We propose an efficient row-based track detection method UFATD, which consists of a convolutional backbone and two classifiers.
 One for identifying the row coordinates of rail tracks and another for determining the column coordinates through anchor categorization.

 ### **train scripts**